zizmorcore/zizmor/docs/audit/dangerous-triggers.md

 ## Why

-Many of GitHub's workflow triggers are difficult to use security.
+Many of GitHub's workflow triggers are difficult to use securely.
 This audit checks for some of the biggest offenders:

 * `pull_request_target`